madmous/madClones/README.md

 ## Contribution guidelines

-Slacks and Trello are my main communication and management tools and Github to handle pull requests These are the steps to see your changes in develop.

-1. No direct commit on master or develop
+1. No direct commit on master or develop.
-2. Ask to be added to channel trello board
-3. Create a branch from develop with the same name as the trello card name
+2. Create a branch from develop with the fix as a name.
-4. Code should be accompined with unit tests with 100% code coverage (whether it is on the client side or the server side)
+4. Code should be accompined with unit tests with 100% code coverage (whether it is on the client side or the server side).
-5. Make a pull request (contributors should checkout the branch, run unit tests, then test the functionnality that was added, read the code and add comments).
+5. Make a pull request.
 6. End to end testing are not required for now.

 ## Next release (2.1.0)

-* Work on unit tests ( client + server)
+* Unit tests ( client + server)

 ## Updates